ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 import { counterReducer } from './counter.reducer';
 ```

 5. Add the `StoreModule.forRoot` function in the `imports` array of your `AppModule` with an object containing the `count` and the `counterReducer` that manages the state of the counter.
-The `StoreModule.forRoot()` method registers the global providers need to access the `Store` throughout your application.
+The `StoreModule.forRoot()` method registers the global providers needed to access the `Store` throughout your application.

 ```ts
 // app.module.ts